 Learn how to set up conversion tracking for your website.

-2. Use Smart Bidding strategies, like Maximize conversions
+2. Use Smart Bidding strategies, like Maximise conversions

-Smart Bidding is a subset of automated bid strategies that optimizes for conversions or conversion value.
+Smart Bidding is a subset of automated bid strategies that optimises for conversions or conversion value.
 To access Smart Bidding, you’ll have to first set up conversion tracking.
-Without conversion tracking, you can still use automated bidding with Maximize clicks.
+Without conversion tracking, you can still use automated bidding with Maximise clicks.
 Once you’ve set up conversion tracking on your website, edit your campaign’s settings to use a conversion-based bidding strategy.

-We recommend using Maximize conversions because it optimizes for what’s valuable to your business, while reducing the time you need to spend on daily campaign maintenance.
+We recommend using Maximise conversions because it optimises for what’s valuable to your business, while reducing the time that you need to spend on daily campaign maintenance.

 Learn how to change your bid strategy.